perfect-oblivion/action-service-responder/README.md

 ```bash
 php artisan vendor:publish
 ```
-and choose the PerfectOblivion\ActionServiceResponder\ActionServiceResponderProvider option.
+then choose the PerfectOblivion\ActionServiceResponder\ActionServiceResponderProvider option.

 This will copy the asr.php configuration file to your config folder.